 The perfect spot for some family-friendly alfresco fun, X Park Jnr has been designed with kids in mind.
 Found just off Kite Beach, it’s described as a “natural forest-style playscape created to bring kids closer to Mother Nature”.

 The forest-inspired space is filled with trees, plants, streams, a few friendly chickens, ducks and goats as well as tree houses, wooden bridges, climbing nets, a mud kitchen and sand area – so be prepared to hose the little ones down before getting back in the car after an afternoon here!

 X Park Jr., 35A Mizmelah St just off Kite Beach, Dubai, 8am to 8pm daily.
 Dhs80 for two hours for one child accompanied by up to two hours, Dhs30 per hour thereafter. xparkjr.com

 Dubai Police Academy Park

 You might also like

-While it’s a quiet spot through the week, it’s bustling on weekends thanks to the arrival of The Ripe Market, which returns on October 25.
-The Ripe Market will run every Friday from 9am to 7pm and every Saturday from 1pm to 8pm.
+While it’s a quiet spot through the week, it’s bustling on weekends thanks to the arrival of The Ripe Market, which runs on Saturday and Sunday from 9am to 9pm.
 There’s an array of stalls to peruse, offering market goers everything from organic fruit and vegetables and freshly baked breads, to stalls that are bursting with colourful clothes, cute beach cover ups, eclectic handmade jewellery, handpainted artwork, crafts and more.

 When it comes to entertainment, The Ripe Market have got the whole family covered with yoga classes, kids’ activities, a petting zoo, horse riding, workshops and live music to get involved in.